 Using Forsythia as a Hedge

 If you want a sheared, formal hedge, leave less space between the forsythia shrubs.
 When you are planning forsythia hedge spacing, take into account the mature height and spread of your species of forsythia.
-Border forsythia, for instance, grows to 10 feet tall and 12 feet wide.
+Border forsythia, for instance, grows to 10 feet (3 m.) tall and 12 feet (4 m.) wide.

 Forsythia Hedge Pruning

 It’s easy to neglect forsythia pruning since the shrubs demand so little and grow so abundantly.
-But appropriate pruning is essential when planting forsythia hedges, and trimming also keeps your shrubs blossoming generously in spring.
+Appropriate pruning is essential though when planting forsythia hedges and trimming also keeps your shrubs blossoming generously in spring.

 You should do major pruning very soon after flowering is completed in spring.
 Cut back all shoots that flowered by at least one third, making the cut at a lateral shoot or leaf joint.
 Cut about a quarter of the remaining growth at ground level to encourage basal growth.